kilfour/QuickMGenerate/README.md

 Derived classes generated also use the custom property.

-*Note :* The Customize 'generator' does not actually generate anything, it only influences further generation.
+*Note :* The Customize combinator does not actually generate anything, it only influences further generation.

 ### Customizing constructors.